SurveyCompo/surveycompo-doc/docs/integration/data-collection.md

 ## Event Tracking with SurveyCompo

-SurveyCompo automatically captures all survey events to facilitate comprehensive data collection and analysis.
-This default behavior ensures that you receive complete insights into user interactions without additional setup.
+By default, SurveyCompo automatically captures all survey events to facilitate data collection and analysis.
+This default behavior ensures that you receive insights into user interactions without additional setup.

-f you need to disable the automatic sending of survey events to SurveyCompo, you can do so by modifying the `data-endpoint` attribute.
-Set this attribute to null or provide an invalid URL string to prevent event transmission.
+if you need to disable the automatic sending of survey events to SurveyCompo, you can do so by modifying the `mode` attribute.
+Set this attribute to "demo" to disable event tracking.
+This is useful when you want to test the survey without sending events to SurveyCompo.

 The following example demonstrates a survey with Event Tracking **disabled**.